Nchrist89/Palms-Peaks-P1/README.md

 * Gallery Page.

-  * The gallery page shows a selection of images which show the resort, some animals and the park itself.
+  * The gallery page shows a selection of images which show the resort, some animals, rides, and the park itself.
 All of the images were designed using AI.
 Some of which were to be used in the final project and I didn't want to not use them somewhere.
 Many hours went into getting many images the way I wanted.

 * Win page.